chumaky/datero-docs/docs/connectors/mssql.md

 [mssql_registry]: https://mcr.microsoft.com/en-us/product/mssql/server/about

-To get MSSQL database we can use official Microsoft [SQL Server][mssql_registry] Ubuntu based image.
+To get MSSQL database we can use official Microsoft [SQL Server :octicons-tab-external-16:][mssql_registry]{: target="_blank" rel="noopener noreferrer" } Ubuntu based image.
 One specific note about this image is that it requires at least 2GB of RAM.
 This check is done by the entrypoint script and container will fail to start if there is not enough memory.